Joalor64/FNF-SynapseEngine/docs/Building-the-Game.md

     * ⚠ This will require 4-5GB of available space on your computer.
 5. Download and install [Git](https://git-scm.com/downloads/win).
 6. Install the dependencies by running `setup.bat`.
-7. Open a Command Prompt/Powershell window in the `FNF-SynapseEngine` folder, and run `haxelib run lime test windows` to build and launch the game.
+7. Open a `Command Prompt/Powershell` window in the `FNF-SynapseEngine` folder, and run `haxelib run lime test windows` to build and launch the game.
     * You can run `haxelib run lime setup` to make the lime command global, allowing you to execute `lime test windows` directly.
         * Alternatively, you can run one of the build scripts, for example: `test_x64-debug.bat`.

-> [!CAUTION]
+> [!WARNING]
-> Linux and Mac builds have not been tested! <br>
+> Linux and macOS builds have not been tested! <br>
 > So if something goes wrong, report it in the [issues](https://github.com/Joalor64/FNF-SynapseEngine/issues) tab!

 ## Linux
 1. Install `g++`.
 2. Download and install [Git](https://git-scm.com/downloads/linux).
 3. Install the dependencies by running `setup.sh`.
-4. Open a Terminal window in the `FNF-SynapseEngine` folder, and run `haxelib run lime test linux` to build and launch the game.
+4. Open a `Terminal` window in the `FNF-SynapseEngine` folder, and run `haxelib run lime test linux` to build and launch the game.
     * You can run `haxelib run lime setup` to make the lime command global, allowing you to execute `lime test linux` directly.
         * Alternatively, you can run one of the build scripts, for example: `build_unix-debug.sh`.

-## MacOS
+## macOS
-1. Install [`Xcode`](https://developer.apple.com/documentation/xcode) to allow C++ building.
+1. Install [`Xcode`](https://developer.apple.com/documentation/xcode) to allow C++ app building.
 2. Download and install [Git](https://git-scm.com/downloads/mac).
 3. Install the dependencies by running `setup.sh`.
-4. Open a Terminal window in the `FNF-SynapseEngine` folder, and run `haxelib run lime test mac` to build and launch the game.
+4. Open a `Terminal` window in the `FNF-SynapseEngine` folder, and run `haxelib run lime test mac` to build and launch the game.
     * You can run `haxelib run lime setup` to make the lime command global, allowing you to execute `lime test mac` directly.
         * Alternatively, you can run one of the build scripts, for example: `build_unix-debug.sh`.